 Fee Amount: Total amount of the outgoing fee asset.

 Transaction ID: Blockchain or exchange Transaction ID if available, or self entered transaction ID.

 Note: Transaction Note.

-Example of exported transaction list (Excel):
+Example of exported transaction list (XLS):

 Simplified matching with the transaction history of your exchange or wallet: